Equity and Inclusion: Policies

 The Upper Grand District School Board acknowledges that Indigenous Peoples are distinct from other equity seeking groups in that they are self-determining nations with inherent rights, laws, and institutions.
 Indigenous rights are distinct.
 It is the goal of the UGDSB to ensure that Indigenous staff and students are not deprived of their rights, and are provided with a learning and working environment that is free from racism and discrimination of any kind.

-To learn more visit: Policy 519 Indigenous Education (First Nations, Métis, Inuit)
+To learn more visit: Policy 519 First Nation, Métis, Inuit Self-Identification and Education

 Human Rights Policy